marqdouj/dotnet.azuremaps/README.md

 - See `Program.cs`, `MapSetup.cs`, and `App.Razor` in the demo app.

 ## Release Notes
+### 10.0.0-rc-2.3
+- `Issues`
+  - `StyleOptions.Style`.
+This was incorrectly formatted and the map style was not getting updated.
+    This has been fixed to match the expected format.

+- `MapInterop`.
+Add new method:
+  - `RemoveLayer(MapLayerDef)`.
+Removes a layer and its associated datasource from the map.

 ### 10.0.0-rc-2.2
 - `SymbolLayerOptions`.
 Initialize Image/Text options with a new instance.